douglasgreen/outlines/computing/data_science/xml.md

 6.  **Real-World Applications:**

     -   XSLT is widely used for web applications, especially when XML data needs to be presented in a user-friendly format like HTML.
-It\'s also used in data integration, where data from one XML schema needs to be transformed to another schema.
+It's also used in data integration, where data from one XML schema needs to be transformed to another schema.

 ##### Example Scenario